cncf/tag-env-sustainability/working-groups/green-reviews/charter.md

 - Clarify the concept of sustainability footprint and identify its constituent components across various categories of CNCF projects.
 - Document how to conduct the collaborative sustainability footprint review process of a CNCF projects with project maintainers[^2].
 - Document methodologies for gathering sustainability-related metrics using existing tooling and provide guidance on how to automate generation of these metrics (for example, into the project's build pipeline) to enable efficient and consistent reviews of the sustainability footprint of CNCF projects.
-- Develop testing infrastructure to utilise existing tooling to measure the sustainability footprint of CNCF projects.
+- Develop the testing infrastructure to measure the sustainability footprint of CNCF projects, utilizing existing tools, libraries, and frameworks wherever possible.
+In cases where existing tooling falls short, the implementation may involve the creation of minimal solutions, such as scripts or the thinnest viable tools, to meet the comprehensive testing infrastructure requirements.
 - Provide visualisation to communicate the outcomes of the sustainability footprint CNCF project reviews, for example, through dashboards for carbon and energy monitoring.
+As it's also stated in the above point, existing tools, libraries, and frameworks will be utilized to provide visualisation whenever feasible.
+In scenarios where existing resources prove insufficient to achieve the defined objectives, minimal tools may be developed to ensure comprehensive and effective visual representation.
 - Publish the deliverables above on the TAG’s GitHub repository and any other mediums such as the TAG’s website, blog, and others as necessary.

 ## Working Group Archival